vue-comps/vue-scrollfire/README.md

 progress |  will be fired on scrolling of viewport.
 Argument: `{top,bottom}` left |  will be fired on leaving of viewport

+## Changelog

+- 1.0.0
+now has `left` event
+uses parent for size calculation

 # Development
 Clone repository.
 ```sh